aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_table/_index.md

 | column_widths | **List[float]** | Array of doubles which represents widths of columns in the table. |
 | row_heights | **List[float]** | Array of doubles which represents heights of rows in the table. |

+### Examples

+The following examples shows how to add table in PowerPoint Presentation.

 ### See Also